cyberus-technology/hedron/doc/upcoming-interrupt-subsystem.md

 While it has been proven to be stable and reliable, we have reached its design limits in many areas.
 This becomes more and more of an issue for SVP-WS and Particle.

-The goal if this document is to propose an alternative mechanism for host-interrupts which improves interrupt handling in our hedron-userland and, as such, in our products.
+The goal of this document is to propose an alternative mechanism for host interrupts that improves interrupt handling in Hedron userspace and, as such, in our products.

 # Status Quo

-## Host Interrupt Representation for User Space
+## Host Interrupt Representation for Userspace

-Interrupts in Hedron are mapped to semaphore kernel objects which can be delegated to user space via the Roottask.
+Interrupts in Hedron are mapped to semaphore kernel objects which can be delegated to userspace via the Roottask.
 There always is a 1:1 relationship between an interrupt and a semaphore object, i.e. a specific semaphore can represent exactly one interrupt at a given time.

-A user space thread can wait for an interrupt by blocking on the corresponding semaphore object.
+A userspace thread can wait for an interrupt by blocking on the corresponding semaphore object.
 When the associated interrupt arrives, Hedron will signal the semaphore object effectively unblocking the waiting thread.
-No other information is transferred to user space, thus, userspace must know which interrupt is assigned to which semaphore.
+No other information is transferred to userspace, thus, userspace must know which interrupt is assigned to which semaphore.

 ## PIN-based Interrupts